What is a Bid Bond in Illinois?

 There are thousands of bonds which exist right now and the type of bond that you need depends on your situation.

 The Work Of A Surety Bid Bond

 Bid Bonds are a three-party agreement between the principal, the obliged and the surety company.
-The obliged is actually the project owner and the principal is the employer or company that will perform the work.
-Construction businesses will be asked by the law to acquire Bid Bonds if they're chosen for a public project.
+The obliged is the project owner and the principal is the employer or company that will perform the work.
+Construction businesses will be asked by law to acquire Bid Bonds if they're chosen for a public project.
 The government will require a construction company to secure a host of bonds before they're permitted to work on a certain project.
 The bond will guarantee that the subcontractors and the other workers can be paid even if the contractor will default.
-The contractor will be covering the losses, but when they already reached their limit, the duty will fall to the surety company.
+The contractor will be covering the losses, but when they reach their limit, the duty will fall to the surety company.

 Applying For A Surety Bid Bond

 Insurance businesses usually provide Bid Bonds, but there are some stand alone surety businesses that specialize in these products.
 Surety businesses will always be licensed by a state Department of Insurance so ensure that you check first before you avail.
 It will not be simple to apply for a bond because the applications will go through very thorough checking before it is approved.
 The bond underwriters will first review the financial history of the applicant, credit profile and other important aspects.

 It means that there is a possibility that you won't be approved for a Surety Bid Bond, specifically if your credit history is bad.

 You cannot state an exact price for a Surety Bid Bond because its cost is always impacted by various factors like bond type, bond amount, where it will likely be issued, contractual risk, credit rating of the applicant and more.
 There are thousands of different bonds available right now and the cost will depend upon the bond that you want to get.
 The amount of bond that you may avail may also be a big factor because you can select a $10,000 bond or a $25,000 bond or higher.